stevenpstansberry/stevenpstansberry/README.md

 - **Visionary RPS** ✋✂️🖥️
   Gesture-based Rock-Paper-Scissors game using **OpenCV**, **MediaPipe**, and **Python**.
 Hand tracking and gesture recognition enable interaction in real-time.

+## Projects I'm Working On Now 🚧

+- **Aquamind.ai (In Progress)**   🌊🐠💡
+  An AI-powered aquarium management app built with **React**, **Node.js**, and **GPT-4**.
+Users can manage aquariums, stock fish/plants, log data, and get personalized advice via GPT based on tank details (e.g., "What fish can I add to my current setup?").

+- **The Mentor App (In Progress)**  🎓📅🤖
+  An educational assistant app leveraging **GPT-4** and **Canvas API** integration.
+It helps students manage assignments by syncing tasks to their calendar and breaking them down.
+GPT assumes the role of a mentor, offering personalized guidance based on the student's schedule.